Jake-Diamond-9/ALPSS/README.md

 ~~~

 ## Installation
 For users that are familiar with python you can simply clone the repo, create a virtual environment, and install the requirements in the file _requirements.txt_.
+I recommend using VS Code because the Jupyter extension allows for nice in-line plotting.
+If you use a different IDE the figures may not format correctly out of the box depending on your IDE settings.
+In that case, you may have to make adjustments to your IDE settings or the [matplotlib backend](https://matplotlib.org/stable/users/explain/figure/backends.html).

 For users who are not familiar with Python, you can follow the steps below.